hci-a-if-its-2019/assignment-3-zahraayafni/README.md

 2. Suppose that you want to hold a birthday party for a 3-5 years old kid, try to order a birthday package on "Bella Parties"

 ### 3. Transcript
-> Provide a summary of what the participant did and said, and what you did and said.
-> If at some points you have to help the participants, because they cannot figure out what to do,
-> that scene must be included in the transcript.
-> It is not necessary to write down every word the participant said,
-> just what is interesting and useful.
-> Ensure to write down all the actions on the device, whether correct or wrong.
-> Remember to supplement the transcript with time-codes or line-numbers.

 #### a.
 Transcript with Participant 1
 1. **Me** : Oke jadi ini revisian yang kemarin, ayah kan sudah coba yang pertama.
 Sekarang ayah coba desain buatanku.
 Nah nanti yang pertama, misal ayah mau belanja di toko yang buka 24 jam.
 Nah itu gimana cara ayah dapat tokonya dari aplikasi ini?